Department of Taxation and Finance

 Apply credits in the following order:

-- any household credits
+- household credit

 - any credits that cannot be carried over or refunded